BEKATX/SYNTAX_SYNDICATE/docs/team-contract.md

 ## Team Mission & Goals

 **Our Mission:**
-[1-2 sentences describing what you want to achieve together]
+[We want to successfully complete this course and learn new thing for our future.
+We want to take part in craeting something new.]

 **Our Goals for This Semester:**
-1. [Specific, measurable goal 1]
+1. [Successfully complete course]
-2. [Specific, measurable goal 2]
+2. [Learn using AI in creating applications]
-3. [Specific, measurable goal 3]
+3. [Add our creation in portfollio]

 ---